gnat1923/cb-transfer-helper/readme.md

 - When the current block of transfers is finished, script will output a total amount
 - Please verify this total, confirm payment, and click "new transfer"
 - Hit enter on your terminal.
 The script continues.

+## ToDo
+- Create log export.
+This will help in the instance of Commerzbank crashing / unexpected behaviour
+- On completion of final transaction copy /paste, if final chunk is <15, do not click "add transaction"